Akhil232003/Java-File-I-o--Notes-App/README.md

-# Java-File-I-o--Notes-App
+#Java Notes App (File I/O Based)

-A simple Java-based Notes Management App that allows users to write and view notes using file handling (FileWriter and BufferedReader).
-The app demonstrates the use of Java I/O streams and console-based menu interaction.
+A simple Java **File I/O Notes Manager App** that allows users to **write and read notes** to/from a text file using `FileWriter` and `BufferedReader`.
+This project demonstrates basic file handling and console-based user interaction in Java.
+## Objective

+To practice **File Input/Output** in Java by building a menu-driven app where users can:
+- Write new notes
+- View all saved notes